archonic/limestone/README.md

 * Create the feature `public_registration` as a boolean and enable it.
 Now anyone can register :clap:

 ### Setting up production
 A wiki will be written about this.
+Need to learn more about Kubernetes.
+Feel free to help out here if you're familiar with Docker/Kubernetes.